alicevision/MeshroomGeolocation/README.md

 All the pipelines will be available in Pipelines category in Meshroom UI.
 You can learn more about them [here](#pipelines).

 ### Nota Bene
 LIDAR Data are from the IGN LIDAR HD project and it is still in progress.
 The CSV file with all the links of the tiles is unstable for now but you can update it by yourself.
-You can find the CSV file [here](https://pcrs.ign.fr/version3) and click on the arrow next to the "Télécharger" button.
-Then just copy the file named "TA_diff_pkk_lidarhd.csv" in the folder external_files of the project.
+You can download the archive [here](https://pcrs.ign.fr/download/lidar/shp) and then just copy the file named "TA_diff_pkk_lidarhd.csv" in the folder external_files of the project.

 ## Features
 All nodes created by our team enable the following features :